tarantool/doc/sphinx/book/box/index.rst

 ---------------

-As well as executing Lua chunks or defining their own functions, users can exploit the Tarantool server's storage functionality with the ``Lua library``.
+As well as executing Lua chunks or defining their own functions, users can exploit the Tarantool server's storage functionality with the ``box library`` and its submodules.

 =====================================================================
-                     Packages of the box library
+                     Submodules of the box library
 =====================================================================

 The contents of the ``box`` library can be inspected at runtime with ``box``, with no arguments.
-The packages inside the box library are:
+The submodules inside the box library are:
 ``box.schema``, ``box.tuple``, ``box.space``, ``box.index``,
 ``box.cfg``, ``box.info``, ``box.slab``, ``box.stat``.
-Every package contains one or more Lua functions.
-A few packages contain members as well as functions.
+Every submodule contains one or more Lua functions.
+A few submodules contain members as well as functions.
 The functions allow data definition (create alter drop), data manipulation (insert delete update upsert select replace), and introspection (inspecting contents of spaces, accessing server configuration).